 Mind Set Go

-In its second season, the expanded version of the original documentary series Mind Set Go (8 x 60’) follows the three-month wellness journey of eight Canadians as they discover the barriers preventing them from optimum health in mind, body, and soul.
-In each episode, one participant seeks to understand and overcome their negative coping behaviours, all with the encouragement and insight of various Canadian Paralympian & athlete experts who have triumphed over their own adversity and learned that a positive mindset is the key to overcoming barriers.
+The new season of Mind Set Go chronicles the three-month journey of individuals living with injury, disability or chronic pain, as they push the limits of their physical and mental barriers to lead a healthy, fit life.
+In each episode, one participant seeks to understand and overcome their negative coping behaviours, all with the encouragement and insight of various Canadian Paralympians and lead experts who have triumphed over their own adversity and learned that a positive mindset is the key to overcoming barriers.
 At the end of three months, each participant tackles a physical objective that reveals how their lives and attitudes have progressed over the course of their journey to health.
-Mind Set Go airs Wednesdays at 8:00 pm ET/5:00pm PT on AMI-tv starting January 30th.
+Mind Set Go airs on AMI-tv.
 Viewers can also watch episodes online at http://www.ami.ca/category/mind-set-go.
 The series features Integrated Described Video (IDV) and is accessible to audience members who are blind or partially sighted.

 Engage with MIND SET GO at:

 1997 was a momentous year for Canadian sport: Jacques Villeneuve was the first Canadian to win the Formula 1 World Championship, and Larry Walker was the first Canadian to win the National League MVP.
 In the wake of their exceptional achievements, both Villeneuve and Walker were shortlisted to win the Lou Marsh Trophy as Canada’s outstanding athlete of the year, and so the 1997 judging panel faced an impossible decision.
 Only one of these great athletes could win, and Villeneuve was ultimately awarded the honour.